Sweetwater Union High School District Data Breach Settlement

 How to claim a class action rebate

 To receive a settlement payment, current and former SUHSD students and employees must submit a claim.
-Class members can complete the online claim form or print and mail the PDF claim form to the settlement administrator.
+They can complete the online claim form or print and mail the PDF claim form to the settlement administrator.

 The claim deadline is Jan.
 26, 2026.